StacieL/doc/docs/BuidTAB-testApp.md

 sidebar_label: Test Your App
 ---

-When you're satified that your application is ready, you can launch the project in the Simulator and test your project.
+When you're satisfied that your application is ready, you can launch it in the Simulator to test it.

 Let’s look at the Build tab options in detail: